jhn816/lambdaphinance/README.md

+# Getting Started with Create React App

+## Project Information
-This application is made with the intentions of simplyinging the project creator's fraternity's finances within its treasury.
+This project is made with the intentions of simplyinging the project creator's fraternity's finances within its treasury.
 Features will include expense tracking and visualization, account login/registration and more.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).